KaiizeeNN/automaticvehiclesystem/README.md

 Add obstacles.
 Add waypoints that is not assigned to the vehicles.
 Start/Stop button to move the vehicles towards its waypoints.
+Also, you can control the vehicles manually with the "Activate Manual Movement" button.